-CASSIO
+CASSIO:

-Speaking of theater, I reckon it is superior to a feeble reality, especially one that has collapsed and become a barely controlled nightmare.
-Those in charge of defending the state slew one another like rival scorpions, abusing their former comrades with deceit and fury.
+Speaking of spectacle, I reckon it is superior to a feeble reality, especially one that has collapsed and become a barely controlled nightmare.
+Those in charge of defending the man I believed my friend.

+State slew one another like rival scorpions, abusing their former comrades with deceit and fury.
 But first came the poison of weak, disloyal women.
 Fair Desdemona?
 Innocent Desdemona?
 Hah!
 I have touched her accidently on purpose and she neither screamed nor slapped my hands away.
-Then, to hurry the demise, came that vain, arrogant Othello, swanning about above his station and way above his history.
-A dangerous godless mix, unable to govern, to know with certainty what is best for the state.
-I am compelled now to repeal whatever they have initiated into law.
+Then, to hurry the demise, came that vain, arrogant Othello, swanning about above his station and way above his geography and his history.
+A dangerous godless mix, unable to govern, to know with certainty what is best for the State.
+I am compelled now to repeal and replace whatever they have initiated into law.

 Dissolute.
 It's true.
 That was the word that accurately describes my youth.
 Four liters of wine I consumed before the sun touched the top of heaven.
 Following its descent, well, I couldn't tell anyone how much I drank.
 The point is, it not only didn't interfere with my duties, it helped me execute them.
 But when I gave up brew, I was promoted by Othello; then demoted by him.
 Why?
-Because I was tricked into drunkenness; relied too heavily on intimacy with Desdemona, hoping she could sue for peace with Othello; tricked again with the theft of an embarrassing handkerchief; wounded by the man I believed my friend.
+Because I was tricked into drunkenness; relied too heavily on my former intimacy with Desdemona, hoping she could sue for peace with Othello; tricked again with the theft of a handkerchief soiled by lust; wounded by the